-If you followed the recommended default settings, your services are now running at http://localhost:6080/arcgis/rest/services/POD and can be accessed by users and clients on your network.
+Your services are now running at http://gisserver.domain.com:6080/arcgis/rest/services/POD and can be accessed by users and clients on your network.

 Updating your Utilities.py file

 This process must be done after you have published your PoD service definition files.
-This will allow your Calculator and Gateway geoprocessing services to know where you deployed productsondemand in the following steps.
+This will allow your Calculator and Gateway geoprocessing services to know where you deployed the folderproductsondemand in the following steps.

 - In Windows Explorer, browse to the Utilities.py file and edit it.
 The default location is <ArcGIS Server installation drive>\arcgisserver\directories\ maritimeserver \productsondemand\Tools.

-This is the shared_products_path where productsondemand will be deployed.
+This is the shared_products_path where the folder productsondemand will be deployed.